navi-04/Issue-change-log/issue-change-log-cui/documentation/11-marketplace-listing.md

 ### General Questions

-**Q: What is Issue Change Log?**
+**Q: What is Advanced Work Item log?**
-A: Issue Change Log is a Jira Cloud app that tracks and displays all changes made to issues, including field modifications, comments, and attachments, with filtering and export capabilities.
+A: Advanced Work Item log is a Jira Cloud app that tracks and displays all changes made to issues, including field modifications, comments, and attachments, with filtering and export capabilities.

 **Q: Is my data stored outside Jira?**
 A: No. The app only reads data from Jira in real-time.
 Only minimal configuration data (project access lists) is stored in Forge app storage, which is part of the Atlassian platform.

 **Q: Does it work with Jira Data Center or Server?**
-A: No. Issue Change Log is built on Atlassian Forge, which only supports Jira Cloud.
+A: No. Advanced Work Item log is built on Atlassian Forge, which only supports Jira Cloud.

 ### Installation and Setup